AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-Lebanon case study finds support for greener aviation amid barriers
+Lebanon study finds support for greener aviation despite major barriers

 A commercial passenger aircraft parked on an airport tarmac with ground service vehicles positioned around it, mountains visible in the background under an overcast sky.